WILL Sues Wisconsin Elections Commission

-The lawsuit is a result of the Wisconsin Election Commission dismissing a complaint made in October.
+The lawsuit is a result of the Wisconsin Elections Commission dismissing a complaint made in October.

-Quote: WILL President and General Counsel Rick Esenberg said, “The Wisconsin Election Commission was warned in October that they were acting contrary to state law by allowing voter registrations at old addresses to remain active beyond 30 days.
-Instead of reversing course, the Wisconsin Election Commission has stubbornly doubled down.
+Quote: WILL President and General Counsel Rick Esenberg said, “The Wisconsin Elections Commission was warned in October that they were acting contrary to state law by allowing voter registrations at old addresses to remain active beyond 30 days.
+Instead of reversing course, the Wisconsin Elections Commission has stubbornly doubled down.
 This lawsuit is about accountability, the rule of law, and clean and fair elections.”

 Background: Wisconsin must maintain accurate and up-to-date voter registrations precisely because our state has made it easy to vote and easy to register.
 Ensuring that voters are voting from the proper residence is critical because:

 - The state has an obvious interest in only counting the ballots of eligible voters.

 - It enfranchises voters by reducing the likelihood of lines and confusion at the polls.

 - It allows election administrators with the ability to better plan for election day.

 To this end, Wisconsin law has established procedures to ensure and maintain accurate voter rolls.
 Wisconsin participates with 28 other states in the Electronic Registration Information Center (ERIC).
 ERIC flags “movers” – individuals who report an official government transaction from an address different than their voter registration address – to state election agencies.